axatol/kinde-go/README.md

 ### prerequisites

-1. Create a M2M application and save the domain, client ID, and client secret
+1. Create a Machine to machine (M2M) application and save the domain, client ID, and client secret
+2. Navigate to the Kinde Management API and save the audience
-2. Authorise the application with the Kinde Management API and allow the relevant scopes
+3. Authorise the M2M application with the Kinde Management API and allow the relevant scopes

 ### quickstart